How to Make a Million Dollars in 5 Years [13 Great Ways]

-Crushing Your Self-Doubt
+2. Crush Your Self-Doubt

 The right mindset is often the deciding factor between earning as much money as you need, and constantly trying but never getting there.

-You might feel that you lack a formal education, or that you don't have enough savings, or that now is just not “the right time” for you to get started.
-That's just your inner critic talking, constantly reminding you of what's not possible.
-If it were possible to do so, I’d recommend punching your inner critic in the mouth…but let’s not go down that road.
+If it were possible to do so, I'd recommend punching your inner critic in the mouth…but let's not go down that road.

-One of the most important steps you can take towards becoming a millionaire is accepting that you're good enough to make it happen, and that you deserve it in your life.
+One of the most important steps you can take towards becoming a millionaire is accepting that you're good enough to make it happen.
+And that you deserve it in your life.

 You might not like hearing this, but what usually separates wealthy and successful people from those just scraping by is that wealthy people have trained themselves to recognize opportunity.

 The people who saw the potential in Bitcoin invested very early on in the life of that currency, made their money, and moved on to the next opportunity.
-They weren't like everyone else trying to invest when Bitcoin hit US$5,000 or $10,000.

-Control Your Spending
+4. Control Your Spending

 The stereotypical image of a millionaire is somebody with their own yacht, who takes chartered flights to exotic locations, and has several luxury cars lined up outside their palatial home.

-In fact, they're the ones quietly driving a beat-up car, living in a modest home, and who budget for everything.
+In fact, they're the ones quietly driving a beat-up car, living in a modest home, and who save extra money budgeting for everything.

 Because taking on a small mountain of unsecured debt, because you want immediate gratification with a big house, expensive vacations and nice cars, is the quickest route to bankruptcy before you're 40.

-It means avoiding expensive personal finance deals on cars, vacationing “at home”, cooking your own meals instead of eating out, and basically behaving like an adult who doesn't want to spend the rest of their life in debt.
+It means avoiding expensive personal finance deals on cars, vacationing “at home,” cooking your own meals instead of eating out, and basically behaving like an adult who doesn't want to spend the rest of their life paying off credit card debt and student loan debt.

 Dave Ramsey's YouTube channel is an absolute treasure trove of free financial advice, from an actual multi-millionaire, and not just somebody who has theories on how you should manage your finances.

-Even if you can't spare the time to learn more about personal finance (because you're too busy being broke?), here's one takeaway you can live by: Millionaires never, ever overspend.
+Even if you can't spare the time to learn more with personal finance podcasts (because you're too busy being broke?), here's one takeaway you can live by…

-Make Something Better
+5. Make Something Better

-You could try, but why swim upstream when there's an easier way to make more money and with less effort?
+You could try, but why swim upstream when there's an easier way to make much more money that takes less effort?